sphinx-doc/sphinx/doc/faq.rst

    There's a third-party extension providing an `api role`_ which refers to Epydoc's API docs for a given identifier.

+... use Sphinx with SCons?
+   Glenn Hutchings has written a SCons build script to build Sphinx documentation; it is hosted here: http://bitbucket.org/zondo/sphinx-scons

 .. _api role: http://git.savannah.gnu.org/cgit/kenozooid.git/tree/doc/extapi.py